andrefaraujo/videosearch/asym/README.md

     $   unzip images${i}.zip
     $ done

+**Hessian-Affine descriptor extraction executable**

+If you followed the instructions for Hessian-Affine keypoint detection in the main part of this codebase, you've already installed the necessary executable.
+If you have not done it, please follow the instructions found [here](https://github.com/andrefaraujo/videosearch#indexingretrievingscoring-using-hessian-affine-detector) to download it and place it in the directory as instructed in the link.

 ## Asym-QCD

 Here, we illustrate an example using 5 clutter images per database image (ie, C=5).
 This choice is reflected in the parameters of the files used below.
 One can repeat this procedure to generate results with different choices of C.
-Note that the paper's results use SIFT descriptors extracted from Hessian-Affine keypoints, while the results generated below use the Difference-of-Gaussians detector.

 In the following, "mypath" refers to the path you downloaded the repository to.

-**Extract query features, using 10 threads:**
+**Extract query features:**

     $ cd $mypath/videosearch/asym/asym_qcd
-    $ ./run_sift_extraction_query.sh
+    $ ./run_siftHesAff_extraction_query.sh

 **Extract database features:**

 (this can take some time)

-(note: This extracts features for images from the set of images with C=5, using 10 threads.
+(note: This extracts features for images from the set of images with C=5, with parallelization.
 For other values of C, you can edit the following scripts.)

+    $ ./run_siftHesAff_extraction_database.sh

+**Extract global descriptors of database:**

-    $ ./run_sift_extraction_database.sh
+    $ ./run_siftgeo_gd_index_unbinarized.sh

-**Extract global descriptors of database using simple parameters:**
+**Extract global descriptors of query:**

-    $ ./run_gd_index.sh
+    $ ./run_siftgeo_query_index_unbinarized.sh

-**Retrieve using simple parameters:**
+**Perform retrieval:**

-    $ ./run_retriever_asym.sh
+    $ ./run_siftgeo_retriever_unbinarized_asym.sh

 **Scoring results:**

-    $ ./run_evaluate_results.sh
+    $ ./run_siftgeo_evaluate_results.sh

-This last step gives the results: "Total Results: mAP = 0.456296, mP@1 = 0.410000".
+This last step gives the results: "Total Results: mAP = 0.666739, mP@1 = 0.615000".
 This illustrates the usage of this dataset.
-Note that these results are different from the paper's, due to the different keypoint detector and different parameters (the paper's results can be reproduced in a straightforward manner by using the settings described therein).

-## Asym-DCQ
+## TODO

-Here, we illustrate an example using 5 clutter images per query image (ie, C=5).
-This choice is reflected in the parameters of the files used below.
-One can repeat this procedure to generate results with different choices of C.
-Note that the paper's results use SIFT descriptors extracted from Hessian-Affine keypoints, while the results generated below use the Difference-of-Gaussians detector.

-In the following, "mypath" refers to the path you downloaded the repository to.

-**Extract query features, using 10 threads:**

-(this can take some time)

-(note: This extracts features for images from the set of images with C=5, using 10 threads.
-For other values of C, you can edit the following scripts.)

-    $ cd $mypath/videosearch/asym/asym_dcq
-    $ ./run_sift_extraction_query.sh

-**Extract database features:**

-    $ ./run_sift_extraction_database.sh

-**Extract global descriptors of database using simple parameters:**

-    $ ./run_gd_index.sh

-**Extract global descriptors of query using simple parameters:**

-    $ ./run_query_index.sh

-**Retrieve using simple parameters:**

-    $ ./run_retriever_asym.sh

-**Scoring results:**

-    $ ./run_evaluate_results.sh

-This last step gives the results: "Total Results: mAP = 0.417802, mP@1 = 0.370000".
-This illustrates the usage of this dataset.
-Note that these results are different from the paper's, due to the different keypoint detector and different parameters (the paper's results can be reproduced in a straightforward manner by using the settings described therein).
+Instructions for Asym-DCQ using Hessian-Affine detector.